-- 2. Acceptability Criteria - a.
-The bathroom must be located in a separate private room and have a flush toilet in proper operating condition. - b.
-The dwelling unit must have a fixed basin in proper operating condition, with a sink trap and hot and cold running water. - c.
-The dwelling unit must have a shower or a tub in proper operating condition with hot and cold running water. - d.
-The facilities must utilize an approvable public or private disposal system (including a locally approvable septic system). - B. Food Preparation and Refuse Disposal - 1.
-Performance Requirements - a.
-The dwelling unit must have suitable space and equipment to store, prepare, and serve foods in a sanitary manner. - b.
-There must be adequate facilities and services for the sanitary disposal of food wastes and refuse, including facilities for temporary storage where necessary (e.g., garbage cans). - 2.
-Acceptability Criteria - a.
+- The dwelling unit must have suitable space and equipment to store, prepare, and serve foods in a sanitary manner. - b.
+There must be adequate facilities and services for the sanitary disposal of food wastes and refuse, including facilities for temporary storage where necessary (e.g., garbage cans).

+- a.
 The dwelling unit must have an oven, a stove or range, and a refrigerator of appropriate size for the family.
 All of the equipment must be in proper operating condition.
 Either the owner or the family may supply the equipment.
 A microwave oven may be substituted for a tenant-supplied oven and strove or range.
-A microwave oven may be substituted for an owner-supplied oven and stove or range if the tenant agrees and microwave ovens are furnished instead of an oven and stove or range to both subsidized and unsubsidized tenants in the building or premises.
+A microwave oven may be substituted for an owner-supplied oven and stove or range if the tenant agrees and microwave ovens are furnished instead of an oven and stove or range to both subsidized and unsubsidized tenants in the building or premises. - b.

-- b.
 The dwelling unit must have a kitchen sink in proper operating condition, with a sink trap and hot and cold running water.
-The sink must drain into an approvable public or private system. - The dwelling unit must have space for the storage, C. preparation, and serving of food. - d.
-There must be facilities and services for the sanitary disposal of food waste and refuse, including temporary storage facilities where necessary (e.g., garbage cans). - C. Space and Security - 1.
-Performance Requirement
+The sink must drain into an approvable public or private system. - c.
+The dwelling unit must have space for the storage, preparation, and serving of food. - d.
+There must be facilities and services for the sanitary disposal of food waste and refuse, including temporary storage facilities where necessary (e.g., garbage cans).

+C. Space and Security